AndyJiang0818/Big-Data-Project-2/README.md

 # MapReduce and Spark Implementation

+## Overview
+1. Given m documents, compute the term-term relevance using MapReduce algorithm and Spark implementation.
+2. Input a text file, each line represents a document.
+3. Poutput a list of term-term paris sorted by their similarity descending.
+4. Compute Term Frequency - inverse Document Frenquency (TF-IDF) for each term.
+5. Compute and sort term-term relevance between a query term and all terms associated with the TF-IDF matrix.

 ## Run
 ### Step 1:
 - In line 22, change the file name 'project2_test.txt' to the file name that you named.